The WhichWich Better Bag

 Above: The current 2015-16 menu board.
 Below: A proposal from WhichWich and a board from Subway:

 Above right: Sketches.
-Below: My better board conceptual proposal.
+Below: a better board conceptual proposal.

 Text copy for the Welcome board: